Are you a Homeowner, Landlord or Business looking for a local Electrician?

 It’s essential that homes are earthed and bonded correctly.

-If your home was built before 1991, then you may have insufficient earthing and Bonding.
+If your home was built before 1991, you may have insufficient earthing and Bonding.
 It would be a good idea to have it checked.

 The earthing and Bonding is checked as standard for all electrical installations undertaken.